 St. Paul's Catholic school opened in September 1988 as a mixed Catholic Comprehensive serving the Catholic community of Milton Keynes.
-The school roll is now 1789 with pupils aged between 11 and 18.
-Many pupils are practising members of other Christian Churches.
+The school roll is now 1801 with pupils aged between 11 and 18.
+Approximately 10% of pupils are practising members of other Christian Churches.
 St. Paul's is the only denominational secondary school in a city with strong ecumenical links so this goes some small way towards supporting this.
-St. Paul's has three special needs Department for Hearing Impaired, Visually Impaired and ASD pupils.
-They are included fully in the academic and social life of the school.
+St. Paul's has three special needs Department for Hearing Impaired, Visually Impaired and ASD pupils are included fully in the academic and social life of the school.

-The percentage of EAL pupils at St. Paul's has increased significantly over recent years.
-There were 56 first languages spoken at St. Paul's other than English.
-The percentage of pupils from Ethnic Minority Groups has also increased over time.
+The percentage of EAL pupils at St. Paul's has increased to 42% in June 2013.
+At this time there were 56 first languages spoken at St. Paul's other than English.
+The percentage of pupils from Ethnic Minority Groups has increased to 58% in 2013.